aurora-website/website_v1/src/faq/README.md

 #### Why is there WhatsApp / Skype / some miscellaneous proprietary app in the apps list?
 This is blasphemy!

 Why do you think?
-Many repos (including Haagch and IzzyonDroid) are known to include proprietary/non-free applications.
-All of them are disabled at start, so it's on you for enabling them without knowing them.
+Many repos (including [Haagch](https://haagch.frickel.club/files/fdroid/repo/) and [IzzyOnDroid](https://apt.izzysoft.de/fdroid/)) are known to include proprietary/non-free applications.
+All of them are disabled at start, so it's on you if you enable them without knowing them.

 ### Installations